znegva/gurzr/README.md

 ### Optional publishing of date and taxonomies

-You can define for which ContentTypes the publishing date will be displayed by adding `show_publishdate: true` to your ContentTypes values in `config://contenttypes.yml`.
+You can define for which ContentTypes the publishing date will be hidden by adding `hide_publish_date: true` to your ContentTypes values in `config://contenttypes.yml`.
-Typically you don't want to show the publishdate for pages.
+Typically you don't want to show the _publishdate_ for pages.

 Display of taxonomies can also be controlled via ContentType definition.
 If you dont want taxonomy `tags` to be shown, just add